Anson Dorrance: Court cases

 In 1998 a former player, Melissa Jennings, sued Dorrance for sexual harassment.
 He had just cut her from the team.
 Initially, it appeared the suit was retaliation against Dorrance.
 However, Debbie Keller Hill, a former team captain, joined the suit.
 In October 2004 U.S. District Court Judge N. Carlton Tilley Jr. threw out the six-year lawsuit, stating the "behavior at issue does not constitute severe, pervasive and objectively offensive sexual harassment."
 In April 2006 a three judge federal appeals panel voted to not reverse the judgement (2–1).
 Jennings appealed to the full court with oral arguments taking place in October 2006.
 Hill had earlier settled with the university for $70,000.

 The 4th U.S. Circuit Court of Appeals, after a rehearing by the full court, vacated summary judgment for defendants in Jennings' lawsuit.
-The April 9, 2007 decision allowed Jennings to proceed on her Title IX claim and on sexual harassment civil rights claims under 42 U.S.C. § 1983 against Dorrance and a university official.
+The April 9, 2007, decision allowed Jennings to proceed on her Title IX claim and on sexual harassment civil rights claims under 42 U.S.C. § 1983 against Dorrance and a university official.

 The 4th Circuit Court found in favor of Dorrance, the majority opinion stating "When the evidence in this case is viewed most favorably to Jennings, the evidence shows that Dorrance used vulgar language and participated in sexual banter at practice with some women that he coached and that he once directed a vulgar question at Jennings.
 Jennings immediately responded to Dorrance’s vulgar question with her own profane reply and that ended the inquiry.
 Dorrance never touched, never threatened, never ogled, and never propositioned Jennings.
 Because no reasonable jury could find that Dorrance sexually harassed Jennings or find that Jennings’ other claims have merit, we affirm the judgment of the district court."
 The dissenting opinion, authored by Judge M. Blane Michael, said that Dorrance's conduct "went far beyond simple teasing and qualified as sexual harassment."

-On October 1, 2007, the U.S. Supreme Court denied a petition by the state Attorney General's Office for the court to hear a nine-year-old sexual harassment suit against UNC-Chapel Hill and its women's soccer coach, Anson Dorrance.
+On October 1, 2007, the United States Supreme Court denied a petition by the state Attorney General's Office for the court to hear a nine-year-old sexual harassment suit against UNC-Chapel Hill and its women's soccer coach, Anson Dorrance.

 The refusal by the Supreme Court to hear the case meant that the 4th U.S. Circuit Court of Appeals ruling from 2007 would stand and the case could proceed to trial.
 On January 14, 2008, the suit was settled out of court and Melissa Jennings received $385,000, mostly used for legal fees.
 The university also reviewed its sexual harassment policies and procedures, and brought in an outside law professor to help.
 Dorrance was quoted saying.
 "I think for everyone concerned, it's a good thing.
 I really feel like both parties felt it had gone long enough."
 The coach issued a written apology to the player, her family, and team members saying that his comments were inappropriate.